 A: The CCC has a very advanced green cleaning policy focusing on both practices and products.
-In fact over 90% of our housecleaning materials are either certified by Green Seal or the equivalent.
-For a detailed look at this policy, please contact the Sustainable Program Manager at 303.228.8123.
+Over 90% of our house cleaning materials are either certified by Green Seal or the equivalent.

-A: The CCC has a 300kw roof top solar array that generated over 400,000kwh in 2009.
-We also purchase 25% of our energy consumed as wind power.
+A: The CCC has a 300kw roof top solar array that generates an average of 400,000kwh each year.

 A: The VISIT DENVER website has a FREE Carbon Calculator.
 This calculates attendee, supplier, and organizer travel, as well as use of the venue.
-The calculator is connected to the Colorado Carbon Fund which helps to support projects located in the State of Colorado.
-For more information, visit www.denver.org/convention/green/event-calculator.
+The calculator is connected to the Colorado Carbon Fund which helps to support projects located in Colorado.
+For more information, visit https://www.denver.org/denver-meetings-conventions/sustainability/event-travel-carbon-calculator/

 Other questions or ideas?